Answers to your questions about museum hours, accessibility, wi-fi, bringing kids to the museum, renting the museum, taking photos, and more.

 The Academy is home to more than 100 live animals, representing approximately 50 different species of birds, mammals, reptiles, and amphibians.
-We are also home to many invertebrates, from butterflies to hissing cockroaches and even tarantulas.
+We are also home to many invertebrates, from bees to hissing cockroaches and even tarantulas.
 If you really love bugs, the Academy has a Bug Fest every year in August!

 Is the Academy of Natural Sciences fun for adults?

 Yes, there are many exhibits for adults to enjoy at the museum.
-Don’t miss Dinosaurs and Other Ancient Creatures, our diorama galleries, Butterflies!, or our many festivals and events featured on our website.
+Don’t miss Dinosaurs and Other Ancient Creatures, our diorama galleries or our many festivals and events featured on our website.
 The Academy’s Special Exhibit Gallery has two to three new exhibits a year.
 These are selected for their engaging content and wide appeal to many audiences.

 Events at the Academy